sy2002/MiSTer2MEGA65/doc/dev/example-file-headers.md

 ----------------------------------------------------------------------------------
 -- NAME-OF-YOUR-PROJECT for MEGA65 (NAME-OF-THE-GITHUB-REPO)
 --
--- Name of this module One-line description what this module does --
+-- Name of this module one-line description what this module does --
 -- You can just delete these additional lines.
 They are used in cases, where you -- need additional room to comment things that are specific to this module.